-The ene.field project will deploy and monitor c.1,000 new installations of residential fuel cell CHP across 12 key Member States.
+The ene.field project will deploy and monitor c.1,000 new installations of residential fuel cell CHP across 11 key European countries.
 It represents a step change in the volume of fuel cell deployment for this sector in each country.
 By learning the practical implications of installing, operating and supporting a fleet of fuel cells with real world customers, ene.field will demonstrate the environmental and economic imperative of micro FC-CHP, and lay the foundations for market exploitation.

 The primary outcomes from the ene.field project will be:

 • A real world learning – demonstration of market potential, segmentation, cost and environmental benefits of micro FC-CHP